Triumph, BMW, & Kawasaki Sales Spares & Repairs.

-La Mondiale of Vilvoorde was a well-established producer of machine tools.
-Their first motorcycle appeared at the Brussels Show of 1923, an inverted 300cc two-stroke single in a press-metal frame, something very unusual in the day.
-It had a chair rather than a saddle and looks rather like a scooter.
-Later models replaced the chair with a more conventional solution.
+Their first motorcycle appeared at the Brussels Show of 1923, and was very unusual.
+A pressed-metal frame housed an inverted 308cc two-stroke single which had five speeds achieved using a clutch-like device rather than a gearbox.
+The De Luxe lady's model had a chair rather than a saddle and looked rather like a scooter.
+Later models replaced the chair with a more conventional solution, but it remained featured on their logo.

 The marque is unrelated to Mondial